 - At 4 years, children have a greater sense of independence along with more cognitive and language skills.
 They can now begin to create their own rules and decision-making processes through play.

 From birth, your baby begins to develop the skills needed to participate in communication.
 The level of responsiveness and respect kids receive from their caregivers will enhance and support the further development of these skills.
 What these studies state is that it‘s not enough to just listen to your children without subsequently taking into account their views, you should give careful thought and importance to their ideas.
-This does not mean complying with everything your child suggests, but rather giving proper consideration to the idea put forth by them and, if it’s not possible, provide them an explanation as to why it can’t be done that way.
+This does not mean complying with everything your child suggests, but rather giving proper consideration to the idea put forth by him and, if it’s not possible, provide an explanation as to why it can’t be done that way.

-Can you think of ways in which we can promote the participation and expression of our children in daily matters?
+Can you think of ways to promote the participation and expression of our children in daily matters?
 Leave a comment and share with other parents out there!

 If you want to learn more, feel free to visit this link: https://eric.ed.gov/?id=ED522740